Phlebotomy Certification Lincoln, Nebraska

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based upon their competency exams.
 Be positive to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your official certification is downloadable in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.